-During planning of my vacations I was surprised by lack of comprehensive trekking guide to the area.
+During planning of my first vacations I was surprised by the lack of comprehensive trekking guides to the area.

 I would like to cover as many trekking routes as possible - ranging from short strolls to tough multi-day "Welcome to the jungle" experiences.

 Originally, I wanted to cover also Armenia and Azerbaijan but gave up a few years ago.
 Now, I will be happy if I cover most of trekking trails in Georgia and "leave" the remaining countries to someone else.
 So far, I trekked only in Greater Caucasus, but would like to eventually add also Borjomi-Kharagauli and Adjara areas.